 The point that Jesus Christ makes in Luke 5 is that He is God in the flesh.
 So yes, He would indeed have the authority to forgive sins.
 Also, there is an element of irony that is worthy of consideration here.
 Even the Scribes and Pharisees of the Law were not arrogant enough to think that they had the ability to pardon the sins of God's people.
 Yet, the Roman Catholic priesthood has without guilt or embarrassment took upon itself precisely that role!

 Some may interject the argument that God alone forgives sin through a priest.
 But that premise is self-defeating.
 Our common sense indicates to us that in such a scenario there would still be an additional party involved in Jesus Christ's mediatorship.
-Believers are to approach God for forgiveness directly through Jesus.
+Believers are to approach God for the forgiveness of sin directly through Christ.
 We do not need to consult sinful men in order to access the grace provided through the Cross (Hebrews 4:14-16).
 We are to approach Jesus Christ directly for the forgiveness of any and all sins.

 "Jesus gave them a special power and authority through the Holy Spirit to carry out that command, and they [the apostles and using John 20:23 as a proof text] passed on that power and authority to others through the laying on of hands.
 The writings of the early Church indicate they understood confession the way the Catholic Church has understood it since then."